bylexus/adventofcode2020/README.md

 * `a[2:6]` will return a new list with the elements from index 1 to 5
 * `a[5:]` will return a new list with all elements starting at index 4 to the end of the old list
 * `a[:]` will return a shallow copy of the list

+### Day 10 - Adapter Array

+This day was all about trees or directed graphs respectively - at least in the 2nd part.

+Part one was just a simple walk-through of adapters and check their validity / count some diffs.
+Simple enouth.

+Part two was a bit more tricky: The trick here was to see that all possible paths form a tree of paths.
+Each adapter act as a node of a sub-tree, present as node in may sub-trees (so one adapter could occur in the tree many times).
+One have to just walk the tree and count possible sub-paths recursively.

+But that tree was just too big to walk through for each possible path: so the trick was to count already walked sub-paths for each adapter (tree node): When first walked to an adpater, it count its valid sub-paths.
+The 2nd time we walked an adapter, we already know the number of sub-pahts, and could immediately return.

+So we had some kind of "inter-connected wormhole tree" :-))

+--> or, in other words: A directed graph, leading from the lowest adapter in many paths to the target device.